Have You Seen My Baby?

 "Have You Seen My Baby?" is a song written by American pianist and singer-songwriter Randy Newman and recorded by American pianist Fats Domino as the B-side to Domino's "Make Me Belong to You", later recorded by its original songwriter Newman for his 1970 album 12 Songs.
 In 1973, Ringo Starr covered it for his album Ringo.

 Background

-"Have You Seen My Baby?" was originally released by American pianist Fats Domino, but was covered by Randy Newman as a tribute to Domino.
+"Have You Seen My Baby?" was originally released by American pianist Fats Domino in 1970, after Newman wrote it as a tribute to Domino.
+Newman had prepared the horn arrangement for Domino's recording.
+Newman also released a version on his 1970 album 12 Songs, using phrasing similar to Domino's.
+Newman said, "When we did it, it was like him imitating me imitating him.

+The opening line "Have you seen my baby on the avenue" comes from Ernie K-Doe's 1961 song "Wanted, $10,000.00 Reward".
+Newman biographer Kevin Courrier called the song "a playful romp that could have appeared anywhere in the canon of Southern R&B" except for a verse that Courrier described as "pure Randy Newman" in which the singer asks his baby not to talk to strangers but she replies "I'll talk to strangers if I want to / 'Cause I'm a stranger too."

 Reception

 AllMusic critic Matthew Greenwald stated for a review of Newman's version of the song that "Drawing on his love of Fats Domino and other New Orleans-based rhythm & blues music, Newman's song sounds like an outtake from a mid-'50s Domino session." praising it for being a "simple torch rocker and shows Newman's versatility of different musical forms."

 Ringo Starr version

 In 1973, English drummer and Beatles drummer Ringo Starr recorded a cover version for his album Ringo, released as the second track on the album.
+Courrier praised Starr's version as having "real verve" and particularly praised Marc Bolan's boogie guitar playing and James Booker's honky-tonk piano playing.